 If the plumbing in your Northern Colorado home is constantly in need of repair, or if you find yourself often struggling to keep leaks and clogs in check, it may be time to think about a complete repiping.

-The local plumbers at Lighten Up Plumbing, Heating, Cooling and Electric have been providing comprehensive plumbing services and cost-effective solutions for years.
-We proudly serve clients in Fort Collins, Greeley, and Loveland by offering the best in plumbing products and services.
+The local plumbers at Lighten Up Plumbing, Heating, Cooling, and Electric have been providing comprehensive plumbing services and cost-effective solutions for years.
+We proudly serve clients in Fort Collins, Greeley, Windsor, and Loveland by offering the best in plumbing products and services.

 How Do I Know If I Need Whole-Home Repiping?

 Replumbing a house can be a very important thing to do, but it’s a service you want to seek at the right time, both because it’s a large investment, and because you want to ensure you’ll get the full value that it can offer.
-Our plumbing contractors in Fort Collins often recommend repiping when you notice any of the following signs of a failing pipe system:
+Our plumbing contractors serve Northern Colorado, including Fort Collins, Windsor, Greeley, and Loveland, often recommend repiping when you notice any of the following signs of a failing pipe system:

 - Discolored water